We've discovered the Fall of Singapore's missing soldiers in our records

 Singapore, an island at the southern end of the Malay Peninsula, was a vital part of the British Empire.
-Often referred to as the "Gibraltar of the Far East", it was widely considered to be as impregnable as a fortress; an allusion that was quickly shattered when Japanese forces overran it's ill-equipped defenders in little more than a week.
+Often referred to as the "Gibraltar of the Far East", it was widely considered to be as impregnable as a fortress; an allusion that was quickly shattered when Japanese forces overran its ill-equipped defenders in little more than a week.

 After the squadron of warships defending the peninsular were destroyed by Torpedo-bombers, it was down to the army to stop the Japanese onslaught.
-Although the regional commander, Lieutenant General Arthur Percival, had 90,000 British, Indian and Australian troops against General Tomoyuki Yamashita's 65,000, many of Percival's men had never seen combat while the invading Japanese were battle hardened veterans of the Manchurian/Chinese campaign.
+Although the regional commander, Lieutenant General Arthur Percival, had 90,000 British, Indian and Australian troops against General Tomoyuki Yamashita's 65,000, many of Percival's men had never seen combat while the invading Japanese were battle-hardened veterans of the Manchurian/Chinese campaign.

 The Japanese attack was based on speed, ferocity and surprise, a combination that proved to be highly effective.
-By January 11th, they had seized the Malayan capital, Kuala Lumpur, and by February 8th, had reached Singapore.
+By 11 January, they had seized the Malayan capital, Kuala Lumpur, and by 8 February, had reached Singapore.
 By the morning of 15 February they had broken through the last line of defence and the Allies were running out of food and ammunition.
 General Percival was left with no choice but to formally surrender and he did so shortly after 17:15 in a nearby Ford motor car factory.

 After the battle, Britain's newspapers were filled with appeals from family members asking for information on their missing sons and husbands.

 After the largest surrender of British-led armed forces in history, the Japanese captured Singapore.
 Winston Churchill called it the "worst disaster" in British military history.